maruel/pre-commit-go/CI_SETUP.md

 ## Overview

-`pre-commit-go` sets itself in mode `run-hook continuous-integration` automatically when run without arguments and the environment variable `CI=true` is set.
+`pcg` sets itself in mode `run-hook continuous-integration` automatically when run without arguments and the environment variable `CI=true` is set.
 It is set on all popular hosted CI services.

 Here's a sample of CI systems that can be used.
 Obviously, use 1, not 3 but none is perfect: